 - The charging light will start to blink, indicating you need to charge this unit.

 - The larger guide comb makes it harder to trim the hair around the nose as the guide comb attachment is just large in general and doesn’t allow you to trim hair under the nose as some other beard trimmers with smaller guide combs.

-- Not a big fan of the guide comb attachment.
-It works don’t get me wrong but I just don’t have enough experience and familiarity with it as I am just used to standard guide comb attachments.
+- I’m not a big fan of the guide comb attachment.
+It works, don’t get me wrong, but I just don’t have enough experience and familiarity with it as I am just used to standard guide comb attachments.

 - Bit of a larger beard trimmer.
 Especially with the detail blade installed.

-- Can be a bit louder than other trimmers.
+- It can be a bit louder than other trimmers.
 Just slightly louder than some.

-- Has millimeters and not inches labeled on the back for settings.
+- It has millimeters and not inches labeled on the back for settings.
 This might be a guessing game if you want to get the right size for some.
 But it is always better to start on the higher setting first and then slowly work down to the lower settings.

 Tips On Using This

 Since the guide comb trim lengths are in mm instead of fractions of an inch or numbers, I would highly recommend going to a much higher setting and working slowly downward to find the right length you want.
 You can always trim off more later.